MiczFlor/RPi-Jukebox-RFID/components/synchronisation/sync-shared-from-server/README.md

 ## Configuration

 If your configuration has changed, run the script 'change_configuration.sh' to update the settings.
 This lets you also deactivate this feature.
-You may also change the settings in "INSTALLATION_ROOT/settings/sync_shared.conf" direclty.
+You may also change the settings in the according files directly.

-###Settings:
+### Settings:

 **INSTALLATION_ROOT/settings/Sync_Shared_Enabled**